Skip to content

 • After enabling independent charts:

-You can manage the Metric Analysis page through the following operations.
+You can manage the Metrics Analysis page through the following operations.

 Query Return Quantity Limit

-When querying raw data, returning too many data points can easily cause slow loading of charts such as line charts and area charts, affecting the user experience.
+When querying raw data, returning an excessive number of data points can easily cause slow loading of charts such as line charts and area charts, affecting the user experience.

 In such cases, you can specify that each query returns a certain number (20/50/100/500) of the largest or smallest sorted data series.
-The system will sort based on the last value of each series within the query time range and return the Top N or Bottom N results.
-For example, filtering Top 5 from 20 series means returning the 5 series with the largest last value.
+The system sorts each series based on its last value within the query time range and returns the Top N or Bottom N results.
+For example, selecting Top 5 from 20 series will return the 5 series with the largest last-point values.

 Note

-• This setting only applies to area charts, line charts, and bar charts.
+• This setting only takes effect for area charts, line charts, and bar charts.

 Cross-Workspace Query

-You can perform joint queries across multiple workspaces within the current site to obtain a complete metric view of different businesses or projects under the site for comprehensive analysis and comparison.
+You can perform joint queries across multiple workspaces within the current site, thereby obtaining a complete Metrics view of different businesses or projects under that site for comprehensive analysis and comparison.

-Click on a specific data point in the chart to view metrics with similar trends, drill down for analysis, or view associated logs, traces, processes, and other data.
+Clicking on a specific data point in a chart allows you to view Metrics with similar trends, drill down for analysis, or view associated data such as logs, traces, and processes.

 Data Format

-Numerical values in the query results support flexible display format settings, including the number of decimal places:
+The numerical values in query results support flexible display format settings, allowing you to set decimal places:

 • 0/1/2/3 decimal places